 "Story by Person One" and "teleplay by Person Two"

 This is all because of how shows used to write their episodes, as we explained earlier.
-It's a collaborative process with a lot of people involved.
+It's a collaborative process involving a lot of people.

 But, in this day and age, writers’ rooms are full of writers, reaching up to sixteen or so in one show.
 They don’t need to outsource episodes anymore and, sometimes, the orders aren’t long enough for every writer to get an episode.